jrod2699/PageRank-/README.md

 # Pagerank Project

-In this project, I created a simple search engine for the website https://www.lawfareblog.com .
-This website provides legal analysis on US national security issues.

 ## Task 1: the power method

 Implement the `WebGraph.power_method` function in `pagerank.py` for computing the pagerank vector.